310mc/https-310mc.github.io-tl/source/_posts/comet_show.md

             </div>
             <div class="info-area">
                 <div class="synopsis">
                     Ryuseitai receives an order from their agency to combine Ryuseitai-M and Ryuseitai-N into one unit with other sub-units.
-At that moment, however, Chiaki and Kanata declare to leave the unit instead...
+At that moment, however, Chiaki and Kanata declare to leave the unit instead…
                 </div>
                 <div class="info">
                     <div class="info-item season">